Table of Contents

 Here’s a quick rundown:

-1. Determine the Number of Decks: One deck per two players.
+Determine the Number of Decks: One deck for 2-4 players.

 In any given round of Three Thirteen, the dealer plays a crucial part in setting up the game for all players involved.
 The process begins with Dealer selection, which is often done randomly or by mutual agreement among players at the start of play.
 Regardless of how they’re chosen, their importance cannot be overstated, as they essentially set the tone and pace for each round.